Stronger speed limit for observables: Tight bound for the capacity of entanglement, the modular Hamiltonian and the charging of a quantum battery: Introduction

 During the nascent stages of research, the bounds of the QSL were primarily established for the unitary dynamics of pure states for quantum systems~\cite{Mandelstam-45,Aharonov-90,Pati_geometry_phases-91,Margolus-98, Levitin-09,Gislason-85,Eberly-73,Bauer-78,Bhattacharyya-83,Leubner-85,Vaidman-92,Uhlmann-92,Uffink-93,Pfeifer-95,Horesh-98,Pati-99,Jonas-99,Andrecut-04,Gray-05,Magdalena-06,Andrews-07,Yurtsever-10,Shuang-10,Poggi-13}.
 Subsequently, researchers delved into investigating QSL within the framework of unitary dynamics for mixed states~\cite{Kupferman-08,Jones-10,Chau-10,Deffner-13,Fung-14,Andersson-14,Mondal-16,Mondal-16PLA,Deffner-17PA, Campaioli-18PRL}.
 The significance of QSL extends beyond theoretical explorations as it plays a pivotal role in the advancement of quantum technologies and devices, among other applications.
 Indeed, QSL finds diverse applications, including but not limited to, quantum computing~\cite{Ashhab-12}, quantum thermodynamics~\cite{Chiranjib-18,Funo-19}, quantum control theory~\cite{Caneva-09,Campbell-17}, quantum metrology~\cite{Campbell-18}, and beyond.

-Later, following the discovery of the stronger uncertainty relation Ref.~\cite{Pati-14}, a more robust QSL was unveiled~\cite{dimpi-22a}, which presented a tighter bound than the previously established MT and ML bounds.
+Later, following the discovery of the stronger uncertainty relation Ref.~\cite{Pati-14}, a more robust QSL was unveiled~\cite{dimpi-22a}, which presented a tighter bound than the previously established Mandelstam and Tamm (MT) and Margolus-Levitin (ML) bounds.
 These advancements were made within the Schrödinger picture, where the state vector evolves over time.
 Subsequently, the exploration of QSL within the Heisenberg picture where observables evolve in time rather than the state, gathered interest.

-Henceforth, leveraging the Robertson-Heisenberg uncertainty relation within the Heisenberg picture, a novel QSL bound was established, which is termed as the Quantum Speed Limit for observables (QSLO)~\cite{Brij-22}.
+Henceforth, leveraging the Robertson-Schrödinger uncertainty for observables utilizing Mandelstam and Tamm (MT) bound, a novel QSL bound was established, which is termed as the Quantum Speed Limit for observables (QSLO)~\cite{Brij-22}.
 This development prompted a natural inquiry: could we derive another bound using the stronger uncertainty relation?
 This question arises because the SQSL is already tighter than the MT bound, and while the QSLO is approximately equally as tight as the MT bound, there remains a need for a tighter bound for observables in the Heisenberg picture.
 Indeed, not only have we derived this new stronger bound, but have shown that it gives a significant improvement over QSLO while examining few prominent examples provided in this paper.